andyml123/andyml123.github.io/get-well-soon-quotes.md

 <h2>Uplifting Get Well Quotes</h2>

+Being injured or sick is pretty much always miserable.
+No one ever has fun when theyre feeling under the weather.
+So receiving a few words to raise the spirits and be reminded of how much people are thinking of you can be a real boost.
+You can use these uplifiting get well quotes in a card or say in person to hopefully make whoever is feeling ill a little more positive about everything.

 <ol>
 <li>"Your never know how much they care until you are under the weather.” – C. Kohler</li>
 <li>"The best of healers is good cheer" – Pindus</li>